shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Add loot to Morgan's apartment - Adds some starting loot to various containers in Morgan's apartment (nightstands on either side of the bed, three kitchen cabinets, refrigerator, large kitchen cabinet)
 [*]Randomize loot tables - Scrambles items that can show up as loot in various containers.
 [*]Unlock everything - Unlocks various doors.
 See next section for more details.
-[*](new in v0.2) Start on 2nd day - skips the intro to the second day.
+[*]Start on 2nd day - skips the intro to the second day.
 This has a known bug where the HUD will be gone until you open and close the inventory screen.
-[*](new in v0.2) Unlock all neuromod scans - Removes the scan requirement for all typhon abilities and unlocks the Psychoscope calibration door in Psychotronics.
+[*]Unlock all neuromod scans - Removes the scan requirement for all typhon abilities and unlocks the Psychoscope calibration door in Psychotronics.
-[*](new in v0.2) Randomize neuromod upgrade tree - Shuffles all neuromods around in the upgrade tree.
+[*]Randomize neuromod upgrade tree - Shuffles all neuromods around in the upgrade tree.
 Note: If you get a tiered neuromod out of order such as Hacking II without Hacking I, that means you can ONLY open Hacking II workstations with it.
 Same applies for Leverage.
-[*](new in v0.2) Randomize station - Shuffles the connections between various parts of the station.
+[*]Randomize station - Shuffles the connections between various parts of the station.
+[*]More guns - Adds more guns to the loot table.
+Some exotic variants use typhon organs as ammo.
+Make sure not to recycle the organs by mistake!
+[*]Make humans wander - Alters human AI so that their idle behavior is to wander rather than stand in place.
+Intended to be used with "typhon to humans" option to add some realism.
 [/list]

 [size=4]Loot in Morgan's Apartment[/size]